CatalystDevOrg/Catalyst/README.md

+Attention all current, new, or future Catalyst users.
+Catalyst will lose security patches on December 10th, 2022.
+It is highly recommended that you seek alternatives and move away from Catalyst before this date.
+Big thanks to all Catalyst contributors, testers, and users for improving and utilizing the Catalyst web browsing experience.
+This post only discloses details for the Catalyst Browser not other services and applications soon to come.

+_This is being disclosed due to the vast amount of noticed users and reviews from platforms such as Reddit and softpedia._
 # Development has been moved to [Platinum](https://github.com/redstone-scratch/Platinum), supplemental LTS releases of Catalyst will be provided.
 ![image](https://img.shields.io/github/issues/JaydenDev/Catalyst?color=%230f172a&style=for-the-badge) ![image](https://img.shields.io/github/forks/JaydenDev/Catalyst?color=%230f172a&style=for-the-badge) ![image](https://img.shields.io/github/stars/JaydenDev/Catalyst?color=%230f172a&style=for-the-badge) ![image](https://img.shields.io/github/license/JaydenDev/Catalyst?color=%230f172a&style=for-the-badge)
 # Catalyst